htd-02/Courses/README.md

 # Courses

-Projects, exercises and other things from courses I took or am taking.
+Notes, projects, exercises and other things from courses I took or am taking.

 ## [CS50x 2023](<CS50x 2023>)